RealizingFutures/ML-Weight-Lifting-Tests/Machine_Learning_Weight_Lifting_Exercise.md

 testing.final <- cbind(testing.final, predict(dummies, newdata=testing.final))
 ```

-# Model Building
+## Building the Model

 First we will create an object for the trainControl function with the repeatedcv method that will allow us to build each model using cross valiation.
-Next we build five different models using the following methods, a classification tree algorithm, a bagging algorithm, a random forest algorithm, and a boosting algorithm.
-These methods were selected for testing because they are suitable for predicting qualitative classification variables and thus have the best bet of performing well.
+Next we build four different models using the following methods, a classification tree algorithm, a bagging algorithm, a random forest algorithm, and a boosting algorithm.
+These methods were selected for testing because they are suitable for predicting qualitative classification variables and thus have the best bet of performing well on our data.
 After builing the models we will view the results from each one in order to get a sense of which model will perform the best.

 ```r